Infinitesimal Automorphisms of VB-groupoids and algebroids: Introduction

+The paper is divided into four main sections.
+Section \ref{sec:VB-grpd_alg} is a short review of VB-groupoids and VB-algebroids.
+Besides the book by Mackenzie \cite{Mackenzie2005}, our main references for this material are \cite{bursztyn2016, gracia2010lie, Gracia-Saz2010}.
 In Section \ref{sec:inf_aut} we define and begin our study of \emph{multiplicative derivations}.
-Let $\Omega \rightrightarrows E$ be a VB-groupoid over a Lie groupoid $G \rightrightarrows M$, and let $W \to E$ be a VB-algebroid over a Lie algebroid $A \to M$.
-We also write $(\Omega, E; G, M)$ and $(W, E; A, M)$ for these data.
-We say that a derivation of $\Omega \to G$ is \emph{multiplicative} if it generates a flow of VB-groupoid automorphisms.
-Similarly, a derivation of $W \to A$ is \emph{infinitesimally multiplicative} (\emph{IM}) if it generates a flow of VB-algebroid automorphisms.
-It immediately follows that, if the Lie functor maps $(\Omega, E; G, M)$ into $(W, E; A, M)$, then it also maps multiplicative derivations of $\Omega \to G$ to IM derivations of $W \to A$.
-Additionally, if $G \rightrightarrows M$ is source simply connected (hence $\Omega \rightrightarrows E$ is source simply connected \cite{bursztyn2016}) then the Lie functor establishes a one-to-one correspondence between multiplicative derivations of $\Omega \to G$ and IM derivations of $W \to A$.
-Our main result in this section is an algebraic description of IM derivations of a VB-algebroid $(W, E; A,M)$ (Theorem \ref{theor:delta}) which parallels a result by Mackenzie and Xu in \cite{Mackenzie1997} stating that there is a one-to-one correspondence between IM vector fields on a Lie algebroid and Lie algebroid derivations.
-We also prove that multiplicative derivations (resp.~IM derivations) are $1$-cocycles in a certain \emph{linear} subcomplex of the \emph{deformation complex} of the Lie groupoid $\Omega$ (resp.~Lie algebroid $W$) (Proposition \ref{prop:1-cocycles_grpd}, resp.~Corollary \ref{cor:1-cocycles_alg}).
+Let $\mathcal W \rightrightarrows E$ be a VB-groupoid over a Lie groupoid $G \rightrightarrows M$, and let $W \Rightarrow E$ be a VB-algebroid over a Lie algebroid $A \Rightarrow M$.
+We also write $(\mathcal W \rightrightarrows E; G \rightrightarrows M)$ and $(W \Rightarrow E; A \Rightarrow M)$ for these data.
+We say that a derivation of $\mathcal W \to G$ is \emph{multiplicative} if it generates a flow by VB-groupoid automorphisms.
+Similarly, a derivation of $W \to A$ is \emph{infinitesimally multiplicative} (\emph{IM}) if it generates a flow by VB-algebroid automorphisms.
+It immediately follows that if the Lie functor maps $(\mathcal W \rightrightarrows E; G \rightrightarrows M)$ to $(W \Rightarrow E; A \Rightarrow M)$, then it also maps multiplicative derivations of $\mathcal W \to G$ to IM derivations of $W \to A$.
+Additionally, if $G \rightrightarrows M$ is source simply connected (hence $\mathcal W \rightrightarrows E$ is source simply connected \cite{bursztyn2016}) then the Lie functor establishes a one-to-one correspondence between multiplicative derivations of $\mathcal W \to G$ and IM derivations of $W \to A$.
+Our main result in this section is an algebraic description of IM derivations of a VB-algebroid $(W \Rightarrow E; A \Rightarrow M)$ (Theorem \ref{theor:delta}) which parallels a result by Mackenzie and Xu in \cite{Mackenzie1997} stating that there is a one-to-one correspondence between IM vector fields on a Lie algebroid and Lie algebroid derivations.
+We also prove that multiplicative derivations (resp.~IM derivations) are $1$-cocycles in a certain \emph{linear} subcomplex of the \emph{deformation complex} of the Lie groupoid $\mathcal W$ (resp.~Lie algebroid $W$) (Proposition \ref{prop:1-cocycles_grpd}, resp.~Corollary \ref{cor:1-cocycles_alg}).